vmasto/gutenberg/blocks/rich-text/README.md

 *Optional.* By default, a line break will be inserted on <kbd>Enter</kbd>.
 If the editable field can contain multiple paragraphs, this property can be set to `p` to create new paragraphs on <kbd>Enter</kbd>.

-### `onSplit( before: Array, after: Array, ...blocks: Object ): Function`
+### `onSplit( after: Array, ...blocks: Object ): Function`

-*Optional.* Called when the content can be split with `before` and `after`.
-There might be blocks present, which should be inserted in between.
+*Optional.* Called when the content can be split with `after`.
+There might be blocks present, which should be inserted in before.

 ### `onReplace( blocks: Array ): Function`